-Some workshops, especially those in the design patterns community, rely on a single person providing the summary, asking others only if it seems the summary is incomplete or a little off.
+Some workshops, especially those in the design patterns community, rely on a single person providing the summary, asking others to pitch in only if the summary seems incomplete or a little off.
 Sometimes the off-by-a-little summaries provide some of the most important information to the author.

-I don't recommend this approach-it's too important for the author to know what the workshop members thought they read so he or she can gauge their further reactions.
+I don't recommend this approach-it's too important for the author to know what the workshop members thought they read so that he or she can gauge their further reactions.
 Almost everyone should contribute to the summary.
 If a workshop member agrees with someone else's summary, he or she should say so quickly.

 Earlier I talked about acceptance and approval.
-Acceptance is when the author is told that he or she is indeed making what they set out to make-a poem, a pattern, an essay, etc. Approval is when the author is told he or she is doing a good job of it.

-The summary can provide acceptance to the author, by hearing that what the readers read is what the author wanted them to read, and that it was a piece in the genre the author intended.
+Acceptance is when the author is told that he or she is indeed making what the author set out to make-a poem, a pattern, an essay, and so on.
+Approval is when the author is told he or she is doing a good job of it.
+The summary can provide acceptance to the author, by letting him or her hear that what the readers read is what the author wanted them to read, and that it was a piece in the genre the author intended.

 So effective can be this stage of the workshop that some workshop leaders stay entirely within it, requiring that all comments be phrased as observations of what's on the page.

-The advantage of a summary-only workshop is that are no statements like "I liked this" or "I hated that."
-When people start talking about their subjective feelings, it is tempting for the author to set up a scale of degrees of liking, loving, adoration, infatuation, etc. Sometimes when reviewers are talking about what they like, a member not making any comments can be taken as conveying disapproval or even as withholding acceptance.
+The advantage of a summary-only workshop is that there are no statements like "I liked this" or "I hated that."
+When people start talking about their subjective feelings, it is tempting for the author to set up a scale of degrees of liking, loving, adoration, infatuation, and so forth.
+Sometimes when reviewers are talking about what they like, a member not making any comments can be taken as conveying disapproval or even as withholding acceptance.
 A workshop leader can try to head this off by noting at the start of a workshop that not everyone will speak up every time, that this is acceptable, and that an author shouldn't infer anything from it.

-A writer I know who has some experience with a summary-only form of workshop reacted to it as follows:

-[It] gives the writer a good sense of what they've got and what they're missing without condemning anything or insisting on engraving anything in stone.
+One writer with some experience with a summary-only form of workshop found some advantages to this form: "[It] gives the writer a good sense of what they've got and what they're missing without condemning anything or insisting on engraving anything in stone.
 It also delivers the workshop from being a forum for praising or trying to change the writer.
-It's truly liberating.
+It's truly liberating."